A client once left my gym because we didn’t have the machine he was used to.

 Smith machines spark strong opinions.
 Some lifters love them.
 Others call them “cheating.”
 But in a gym setting?
 They earn their place.

 Iso-lateral bench press machines are essentially vertical bench press systems with a guided barbell track.
+Unique gym equipment like iso-lateral machines adds variety and appeal to modern gym layouts.
 They allow controlled pressing without needing a spotter.
 That makes them a favorite for beginners and solo lifters.

 Smith machine became a daily-use tool.
 Especially during busy hours, when free benches were taken.
 It gave people an easy way to press safely and keep their routine going.